quux00/go-lightly/go-lightly/README.md

 The clj-examples and go-examples directories have many examples of using Go-style concurrency constructs.

-See the thornydev.go-lightly.core-test that tests the go-lightly library.
+See the [thornydev.go-lightly-test](https://github.com/midpeter444/go-lightly/blob/master/go-lightly/test/thornydev/go_lightly_test.clj) that tests the go-lightly library.

 ## A note on namespaces